avalanchesiqi/youtube-crosstalk/data/README.md

 These datasets are collected via a series of scraping scripts, see [crawler](/crawler) for details.

 ## Data
-The data is hosted on [Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/KF5JC5).
+The data is hosted on [Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/KF5JC5) or can be viewed on this Google [Sheet](https://docs.google.com/spreadsheets/d/1Hl-1-ryJEM9QLHAeBztMtq_dIEvm5dad0eZ4mAP8Y4s/edit?usp=sharing).

 ## File Descriptions